ghtorrent/ghtorrent.org/index.md

 ### How much data do you have?

-Currently (Jan 2015), MongoDB stores around 4TB of JSON data (compressed), while MySQL more than 1.5 billion rows of extracted metadata.
-A large part of the activity of 2012, 2013, 2014 and 2015 has been retrieved, while we are also going backwards to retrieve the full recorded history of important projects.
+Currently (Jan 2020), MongoDB stores around 18TB of JSON data (compressed), while MySQL more than 6.5 billion rows of extracted metadata.
+A large part of the activity of 2012-2019 has been retrieved, while we are also going backwards to retrieve the full recorded history of important projects.

 ### How can I help?